physimals/quantiphyse/doc/qbold/tutorial.rst

 :math:`R_2^\prime` weightings acquired in the data set.
 You can enter them manually, or if they are stored in a text file (e.g. with one value per row) you can drag and drop the file onto the entry widget.

-For this tutorial we have provided the Tau values in the file tau_values.txt, so click Load, select this file and verify that the values are as follows:
+For this tutorial we have provided the Tau values in the file ``tau_values.txt`` which is in the ``sub-01`` folder, so click Load, select this file and verify that the values are as shown in the screenshot below.

 Now set the echo time (TE) of the acquired data - in this case it is 0.074 s - and the repetition time (TR) - which is 3 s.
 In order to remove the confounding effect of CSF a FLAIR preparation is used to null the